shooshtarilab/RegSCOUT/README.md

 ## Main Parameters:
 ### --mode:
 This parameter should be used to choose the mode of operation of the pipeline based on input type.
 If a scATAC-seq Seurat object is provided, this option should be set to ATAC_obj (i.e., --mode ATAC_obj).
 If a peak and cell type table and peak-peak interaction table are used this mode should be set to peak_table (i.e., --mode peak_table).

-### --finemap:
-This parameter should be used only when the user wants fine-mapping to be conducted within the RegSCOUT workflow using [fgwas](https://github.com/joepickrell/fgwas).
-If this is the case --finemap should be set to Y (i.e., --finemap Y).
-If this is not the case, this parameter should not be used.

 ### --output_dir:
 This parameter should be used for setting the working directory (the directory address should end with "/"). **This parameter should always be set when using RegSCOUT regardless of the value of --finemap or --mode**.
 All the output and intermediate files of the pipeline are generated in this directory.
 If running the pipeline with --mode peak_table, the peak-by-cell and peak-peak interaction tables of the pipeline should be provided in this directory.